St. George's Monastery, Al-Khader: Ottoman period

 Around 1740, Richard Pococke still noted it as a Greek convent, but in 1838, when Edward Robinson passed, the former church had become a mosque.

-In 1863, Victor Guérin noted "As for the convent or Deir ei-Khadher, it is not very considerable and does not seem so old.
+In 1863, Victor Guérin noted "As for the convent or Deir el-Khadher, it is not very considerable and does not seem so old.
 It is administered by a single religious Greek, assisted by two brothers and a few servants.
 A small number of narrow cells are reserved for foreigners.
 A solid, iron-clad door gives access to the interior of the cloister."

 During the late 19th century, part of the convent were used for the mentally ill.

 The modern church was built in 1912 but the remains of the chapel date back to the 16th century.
 The edifice has an Eastern Orthodox interior, and the dome contains a portrait of Christ Pantocrator.

 Modern era

 Since the priest in al-Khader was the only Christian inhabitant of the town, Saint George's Monastery attracted al-Khader's Muslims.
 During the Feast of Saint George in early June, the bridle of Saint George's horse would pass over the bodies of visitors to prevent or cure any mental illness, for which Saint George was renowned.